Chris Carr (politician): Attorney General of Georgia

-In 2019, Carr joined 17 other Republican Attorneys General in suing to invalidate the Affordable Care Act (ACA), stating, “We believe the Court will uphold our position that the ACA is unconstitutional.”
+In 2019, Carr joined 17 other Republican attorneys general in suing to invalidate the Affordable Care Act (ACA), stating, "We believe the Court will uphold our position that the ACA is unconstitutional."

-Carr supported legislation in Georgia to revise voting regulations.
+During his tenure, Carr's office was involved in indicting a former member of Georgia's Board of Regents for racketeering.
+His office also indicted the Paulding County, Georgia, District Attorney for bribery and a former chief magistrate judge in Pickens County, Georgia, for financial fraud.
+His office also oversaw indictments of three individuals for elder abuse.

+As Attorney General, Carr has defended Georgia law that bans abortion beyond six weeks of pregnancy amid court challenges to restore abortion rights in Georgia.

+Resignation from Republican Attorneys General Association

 Carr was chair of the Republican Attorneys General Association, an organization that sent robocalls on January 6, 2021, urging supporters to march to Washington to dispute the certification of the election results in which Joe Biden won.
-Carr resigned as chair of the organization in April 2021 over his opposition to the robocall, saying he had a "fundamental difference of opinion” with others in the organization that began with “vastly opposite views of the significance of the events of January 6.”
+Carr resigned as chair of the organization in April 2021 over his opposition to the robocall, saying he had a "fundamental difference of opinion" with others in the organization that began with "vastly opposite views of the significance of the events of January 6."

-During his tenure, Carr's office was involved in indicting former member of Georgia's Board of Regents for racketeering, the Paulding County, Ga., District Attorney for bribery, and a former Chief Magistrate Judge in Pickens County, Ga., for financial fraud, as well as indictments of three individuals for elder abuse.
+2026 gubernatorial election

+On November 21, 2024, Carr announced his candidacy for Governor of Georgia in the 2026 Georgia gubernatorial election.

 Personal life

-He is married to Joan and has two children.
+Chris Carr is married to Joan Carr.
+They have two daughters.